How to integrate Helpwise MCP with CrewAI

 Get Conversation NoteTool to retrieve details of a specific note.

-Get Conversation NotesTool to retrieve notes for a conversation.
+Get Conversation NotesRetrieves all notes associated with a specific conversation.

-Get Helpwise TeamTool to retrieve details of a specific team by its ID.
+Get Helpwise TeamRetrieves details of a specific Helpwise team by its ID.

 Get Helpwise TeamsTool to retrieve Helpwise teams.

-Get Helpwise TemplatesTool to retrieve Helpwise email templates.
+Get Helpwise WhatsApp TemplatesTool to retrieve Helpwise WhatsApp message templates.

 Get Helpwise UsersTool to retrieve Helpwise users list.